Sector 71, Mohali: Access

 Sector 71 is situated on Himalaya Marg, on Chandigarh-Sohana road and Mohali Bypass road.
 It is well connected with road, rail and air.
 The nearest airports are Chandigarh Airport and railway station at Industrial Area - Phase 9.
 It is entry point from all sides of Punjab towards Mohali Bus Stand.
 Auto rickshaw are easily available for commuting.
 A few CTU local buses also available connecting PGI and Landran.

 LeOrion Observatory

 The name LeOrion is derived from the two main constellations Leo and Orion.
 LeOrion serves the astronomical events, lunar and planetary observations to the public.
 The stellar observations are done for spectrum analysis.
 The observatory is located 30° 42' 21.31 N, 76° 42' 23.95 E.

 The observatory consists of Meade LX-90ACF 12-inches telescope.
 The observatory is under the private control since 26 September 2016 and will soon be open to public and amateur astronomers of North India.
 The main focus of the observatory is to capture the spectrum of the binary stars, planetary nebula, supernova remnant, comets, red/blue shifts and stars having visual magnitude greater than +6.5(not visible to naked eye).
 The observatory is controlled by Amrinderjit Singh.

+MananStellar Observatory

+MananStellar Observatory is a rooftop personal observatory located in Sector 71, Sahibzada Ajit Singh Nagar (Mohali), Punjab, India.
+It was founded by Manandeep Singh, an astrophotographer and space science enthusiast.

+The observatory is dedicated to astrophotography and astronomy, documenting celestial events such as lunar and planetary observations, eclipses, and deep-sky phenomena with astrophotography equipments like telescopes, cameras, tracking mounts, tripods, etc. In addition to astrophotography, the observatory provides opportunities for visits(through proper appointments) and observation sessions, where visitors can explore the Moon, planets, and other celestial objects through telescopes.

+For more information, visit the official website of MananStellar Observatory here: